ruslanmv/How-to-run-Gradio-on-SageMaker-Notebook/README.md

 ![image-20220828192231098](assets/images/posts/README/image-20220828192231098.png)

-for this project, we are going to create **our enviroment**
+For example, if we want to create a project where the name is  VideoMessage, we type

 ```
-conda create --name text2video python=3.8
+conda create --name VideoMessage python=3.7.13
 ```

 To activate any conda environment, run the following command in the terminal.

 ```
-conda activate text2video
+conda activate VideoMessage
 ```

 To use your new conda environments with notebooks, make sure the `ipykernel` package is installed in the environment.